 For some people, certain carbs and fiber can cause many gut problems.
-This approach for IBS symptoms means excluding carbs that for some reason ferment in the digestive tract.
+This approach to lessen IBS symptoms means excluding carbs that for some reason ferment in the digestive tract.
 The FODMAP diet is an example of this approach.
 Problematic foods include onion, lactose (milk sugar), fructose, and oligosaccharides found in bread and other grain products.
-This approach has helped many to resolve many IBS symptoms.
+This approach has helped many to resolve IBS symptoms.

-A healthy gut have no problems with these carbs.
+Such carbs do not cause any problems in a healthy gut.
 Quite the contrary, they feed beneficial gut bacteria.
 However, some people cannot break down the carbs properly causing them to ferment in the gut.
 This triggers bloating, gas, a swollen stomach, and other symptoms.
-When the fermented carbs reach the colon they can cause diarrhoea or constipation.
+When the fermented carbs reach the colon they can cause diarrhea or constipation.

 4. Too little stomach acid

-A common problem especially in the elderly.
+A common problem, and more so the older you get.
 Stomach acid is essential for proper digestion and assimilation of nutrients.
-Stomach acid also helps to kill off harmful microorganisms that enter the gut with the food.
+Stomach acid also control harmful microorganisms that enter the gut with the food.
 But the body’s ability to produce stomach acid decreases with age, and this can increase IBS symptoms.

 Paradoxically, a lack of stomach acid often causes heartburn, making it appear that there is too much stomach acid.
 But in most cases, it’s quite the contrary.
 Again, learn to eat slowly.
 Enjoy the food!
 This gives the body time to produce enzymes and stomach acid that are essential for good digestion.